A Revolution in Science: the Eclipse Expeditions of 1919: Introduction

 \section{Introduction}

-Science has developed at an astonishing rate over the past hundred years and in the physical sciences developments have been particularly remarkable.
+In the past century, the discoveries in the field of physical science have unfolded at a remarkable rate.
 Physicists have unravelled the structure of matter on the tiniest accessible scales, breaking up atomic nuclei into elementary particles and studying the forces that cause these particles to interact.
-Astronomers discovered in this century that the Universe is expanding, and cosmologists are now trying to understand the very instant of creation at the Big Bang that started this expansion off.
-These daring adventures of the mind are based on foundations of experiment, observation and theory.
+Over the same period astronomers discovered have established that the Universe is expanding, and cosmologists are now trying to understand the very instant of creation at the Big Bang that started off this expansion.
+These daring adventures of the mind which a hundred years ago would have seemed fanciful are based on solid foundations of experiment, observation and theory.

-The modern era of scientific thought began with Galileo and Newton.
+The era of modern physics in which we find ourselves began with Galileo and Newton.
 But the early years of the twentieth century saw a dramatic acceleration in this progress.
-In 1919 an experiment was performed that was intended to test Einstein's general theory of relativity.
-The results caused a media sensation and made Albert Einstein into a household name.
-As well as providing an illustration of Einstein's theory, the story of this experiment and its aftermath also reveals interesting insights into the relationship between science and wider society.
-But let's start with the background to the experiment and its scientific importance.
+In particular, in 1919 an experiment was performed that was intended to test Einstein's general theory of relativity.
+The science involved in this experiment provides an interesting way to introduce some of the key concepts of general relativity as well as some aspects of statistical data analysis.
+It therefore has considerable pedagogical value to this day.
+Moreover, the results caused an unprecedented media sensation and turned Albert Einstein into a household name almost overnight.
+As well as providing an illustration of of some of the key concepts underlying Einstein's theory, the story of this experiment and its aftermath also reveals interesting insights into the relationship between science and wider society, which I shall touch on at the end of this article.